 The Florida Department of Environmental Protection's Clean Vessel Act (CVA) Grant Office is accepting applications for pumpout projects statewide.
 The CVA grant program is a great way to upgrade your marina's waste handling facilities and provide customers with a quick and convenient option for proper disposal.
 The Clean Vessel Program can fund up to 75 percent of eligible project costs relating to site preparation, equipment purchase, installation, operations, maintenance, sewage hauling and educational outreach.

 Below are the requirements for completing the Clean Vessel Act Grant Application Process.

 To receive CVA funds, facilities must provide public access to pumpout equipment.
 It does not matter if the facility is private.
 If the public has access to and is welcome to use the pumpout equipment, the facility is eligible to apply for funding.

 Grant recipients are encouraged to offer pumpout services free of charge.
 However, facilities receiving CVA funds are allowed to charge up to $5.00 per vessel for pumpouts.
 Proceeds from pumpout fees must be used exclusively to defray the cost of operation and maintenance of the pumpout equipment.

 Facilities must have all permits applicable to the pumpout project in place before any work begins.
 Failure to obtain required permits prior to placing a pumpout system/equipment into operation can result in enforcement actions and civil penalties.

-Prior to approving funding for purchase and installation of pumpout equipment, and upon the discretion of the program administrator, a DEP district coordinator will visit your facility to determine if any permits are needed for your project and to ensure that the proposed pumpout location allows for proper sewage disposal.
+Prior to approving funding for purchase and installation of pumpout equipment and upon the discretion of the program administrator, CVA Staff will visit your facility.
+They will determine if any permits are needed for your project and to ensure that the proposed pumpout location allows for proper sewage disposal.